hkhdair/hkhdair.github.io/_posts/2023-4-15-A-Begginer's-Guide-to-Statistics-in-Python.md

 fig, ax = plt.subplots(figsize=(10, 6))

-# Create a Series with 30 random values
+# Generate a Series with 30 random numbers with mean 50 and standard deviation 10
 data = pd.Series(np.random.normal(50, 10, 30))

 # Add some outliers to the Series